Skip to main content

 It should display a table of Presidents with "Name" and "Index" columns

-10) Add a new row to the spreadsheet and save the file.
+1. Add a new row to the spreadsheet (set A7 to "SheetJS Dev" and B7 to 47) and save the file.

-Upon saving, the page should refresh with the new data.
+After saving the file, the page should automatically refresh with the new data.

 Static Site Test